Silurian and Sea Devil: Reception

 In a review for the Radio Times, writer Mark Braxton stated that the original appearance of the Silurians, though held back by the cumbersome costumes used for the creatures, was effectively used by Hulke, with Braxton stating that "as a species they mirror our own suspicion, hatred and general insecurity."
 Slant Magazine highlighted how the Silurians were portrayed as "individuals", unlike other monsters in the series, which allowed them to have more interesting characterization and relationships.
-The book The Doctor's Monsters: Meanings of the Monstrous in Doctor Who similarly states that the Silurians were highly memorable antagonists as a result of the fact that the species was not uniform nor evil, despite their physical appearance.
+The book The Doctor's Monsters: Meanings of the Monstrous in Doctor Who similarly states that the Silurians were highly memorable antagonists as a result of the fact that the species was neither uniform nor evil, despite their physical appearance.
 It highlighted Warriors of the Deep for expanding on the original Silurian story by showing that, while violence was not the answer to the human and Silurian conflict, it showed via its mass deaths that violence between both sides would only lead to further violence instead of a viable solution.
 Susannah Lydon, writing for The Guardian, considered the Silurians to be an example of how speculative fiction engages with non-scientist audiences, highlighting their existence as part of a concept of "sleek, reptilian humanoids" existing in the Dinosaur era.